zeenat-abedin/chatbot-flow-builder/README.md

+## Live Demo
+The application is hosted at: [https://chatbot-flow-builder-roan.vercel.app](https://chatbot-flow-builder-roan.vercel.app)

 ### Chatbot Flow Builder Application Overview

 This application is a chatbot flow builder, allowing users to visually construct chatbot conversations using a drag-and-drop interface.
 It leverages React and ReactFlow for building the UI and managing the state of nodes and edges representing chatbot responses and transitions between them.